 Northampton and Lehigh counties

+Monocacy Creek is a lovely limestone, spring creek located in Southeastern Pennsylvania.
+It has a very good population of wild brown trout.
+The stream has two sections of special regulation water.
 Most trout in the Monocacy are at least 12 inches in length, with some exceeding 15 inches.
 For the seasoned anglers looking for a challenge, the wild browns that roam the creek are no easy task to pull in.
-With great fishing offered year round, the Monocacy is a perfect place to come with a spinner rod or fly gear.
+With great fishing offered year-round, the Monocacy is a perfect place to come with a spinner rod or fly gear.

 Wissahickon Creek - Philadelphia and the Countryside